vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-dynamodb.md

 ---

 # Setup AWS DynamoDB
-[AWS DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) is the default database for _most_ of the data that is stored in VinylDNS.
-The following tables are used in VinylDNS:
+[AWS DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) is currently the default database for _most_ of the data that is stored in our instance of VinylDNS.
+However, all table implementations are available in MySQL (see [Setup MySQL Guide](setup-mysql) for more information).
+The following tables are present in DynamoDB in our instance of VinylDNS:

 * [RecordSet](#recordset-table) - holds record data
 * [RecordSetChange](#recordsetchange-table) - audit history of all changes made to records